trunk-io/trunk-playwright-reporter/README.md

 > **Who is this for?**
 > Anyone producing JUnit XML from Playwright.
 > It’s optimized for Trunk Flaky Tests, but the output benefits any JUnit consumer (CI parsers, dashboards, or artifact analysis).

-## Examples

-See the [test/target/](test/target/) directory for a complete example project that demonstrates how to use the Trunk Reporter in an existing Playwright testsuite.

 ---